moq-wg/moq-transport/draft-lcurley-warp.md

 A relay SHOULD prioritize streams ({{prioritization}}) based on the delivery order.
 A relay MAY change the delivery order, in which case it SHOULD update the value on the wire for future hops.

-A relay that reads from a stream and then writes to another stream will suffer from head-of-line blocking.
+A relay that reads from a stream and writes to stream in order will introduce head-of-line blocking.
-Packet loss will cause stream data to be buffered in the QUIC library, awaiting an in order flush, which will increase latency over additional hops.
+Packet loss will cause stream data to be buffered in the QUIC library, awaiting in order delivery, which will increase latency over additional hops.
-To mitigate this, a relay SHOULD read and write QUIC streams out of order according to flow control limits.
+To mitigate this, a relay SHOULD read and write QUIC stream data out of order subject to flow control limits.
 See section 2.2 in {{QUIC}}.

 ## Congestion Control